How to make WWII model furniture.

 A piece of fabric or material of your choice to make the bed covers and pillow.

-Once you have decided on the length of your bedsides Make 3 cardboard templates for the bed bases.
+Once you have decided on the length of the bunk bed sides, make 3 cardboard templates for the bed bases.
 Cover these with the material of your choice, and fix to the underside of the template as shown.
 Next, add a rolled up or folded piece of material at one end of the bed to form the Pillow.

 Measure the length of your bed base and add the width of your chosen material, ie your candy floss stick, straw or similar material to each end as shown in Fig 3.
 Once you have the correct measurement cut your 4 base supports as shown below.